This week there is a focus on the special meal that is the Eucharist, and on the season of Lent which will begin on Ash Wednesday.

 Our Scripture Resource goes all the way back to the Old Testament to find out what festival Jesus and His disciples had gathered together to celebrate when they shared in The Last Supper and our Picture Resource links with this piece of scripture and helps us to think about the scene that we would have found if we had been a disciple with Jesus on that evening.

-As our Action this week we will think about the season of Lent.
+As our Action this week we think about the season of Lent.
 We will make our Lenten Promises and join together in prayer to ask God for help to be more like Jesus.

 Throughout this week think about what it would have been like to be a disciple with Jesus at The Last Supper and think about how we can share in this when we celebrate Mass.